EnflameTechnology/vllm-gcu/docs/source/installation.md

 **Python3.10+:**

-Before installation, msake sure you have python3.10+ installed and the default python version is 3.10+
+Before installation, make sure you have python3.10+ installed and the default python version is 3.10+

 ```bash
 # check default python version